ArchipelagoMW/Archipelago/worlds/overcooked2/docs/en_Overcooked! 2.md

 ### Difficulty Adjustments
 - Stars required to unlock levels have been rebalanced
 - Points required to earn stars have been rebalanced
-    - Based off of the curent World Record on the game's [Leaderboard](https://overcooked.greeny.dev)
+    - Based off of the current World Record on the game's [Leaderboard](https://overcooked.greeny.dev)
     - 1-Star/2-Star scores are a lot closer to the 3-Star Score
 - Significantly reduced the time allotted to beat the final level
 - Reduced penalty for expired order